-In terms of what the groups that several of us coordinated over the course of the last year did, is we feel like it's better for human rights and anti-corruption NGOs to be working together to provide recommendations to the U.S. government, than kind of inundating it with submissions from all over that are uncoordinated.
-So we're running a voluntary process in which groups agree to come together, bring these evidentiary packages, brainstorm how to make the most compelling case along the lines of what I just described, and hand over to the U.S. government what we have.
-The government is under absolutely no obligation to take what we're giving them, but we're hopeful that we can do is help them along the way in terms of doing some of the report that, as Bill mentioned, the U.S. government then needs to corroborate.
+In terms of what the groups that several of us coordinated over the course of the last year did, is we feel like it's better for human rights and anti-corruption NGOs to be working together to provide recommendations to the U.S. Government, than kind of inundating it with submissions from all over that are uncoordinated.
+So we're running a voluntary process in which groups agree to come together, bring these evidentiary packages, brainstorm how to make the most compelling case along the lines of what I just described, and hand over to the U.S. Government what we have.
+The government is under absolutely no obligation to take what we're giving them, but we're hopeful that what we can do is help them along the way in terms of doing some of the report that, as Bill mentioned, the U.S. Government then needs to corroborate.

-What we saw out of, say, those 13-odd individuals sanctioned in the last round is that, depending on how you count, roughly half of them were, I think it's safe to say, impacted by either members of Congress or members of civil society, either directly or indirectly.
+What we saw out of, say, those 13-odd individuals sanctioned in the last round is that, depending on how you count, roughly half of them were, I think it's safe to say, impacted by either Members of Congress or members of civil society, either directly or indirectly.
 So that's not to say that what NGOs did resulted in six or seven designations, but between what this group and others did, I think we can notch up a few wins.

-MASSARO: OK.
+Mr. Massaro.
+Okay.
 Thanks so much, Rob.
 Could we open it to questions once again, for Rob?
 Please, right there.
 If you could please state your name and affiliation.
 Thank you.

-Q: Yeah.
-Woody Barnett from (CCP?) in Pittsburgh.
+QUESTIONER.
+Yes.
+Woody Barnett from [CCP?] in Pittsburgh.

 I was just wondering, what does the Helsinki Commission do to hold its member states accountable for the human rights abuses?
 The first speaker talked about some of the smaller states don't have the bureaucratic paper trails and all that.
-But what is the Commission doing to address that?
+But what is the commission doing to address that?

-PARKER: Holding events like this.
+Mr. PARKER.
+Holding events like this.

-MASSARO: Yeah.
-(Laughter.)
+Mr. Massaro.
+Yes.
+[Laughter.]
 Well, the Helsinki Commission, first of all, does not have member states.
 The Helsinki Commission is a U.S. agency mandated to monitor compliance with commitments that were made under the Organization for Security and Cooperation in Europe framework.
 And in order to do that, we hold all sorts of things.
 We hold events.
 We write letters.
 We interface with members.
 We bring in meetings.
 All sort of things like that.
 So, you know, that's what we're doing.
 We have both regional and thematic advisors.
 I'm a thematic advisor.
 I work on international economic policy.
 I think we have a lot of our regional advisors here today, actually, work on a number of regions.
 And all the countries of the OSCE region are covered.
 Does that answer your question?

-PARKER: Paul, I think Mark has -
+Mr. PARKER.
+Paul, I think Mark has-

-MASSARO: Oh, yeah.
+Mr. Massaro.
+Oh, yes.
 Mark, please.